 - Being able to explain how X-rays are produced in the laboratory and at synchrotron X-ray facilities using bending magnets, wigglers and undulators, as well as the different characteristics of each source.
-In addition, the students must be able formulate how the X-ray beam is generated from a bending magnet and an undulator.

 - Explain the fundamental optical properties of X-ray radiation interaction with solids.
 The students must be able to deduce the refractive index of X-rays and based on physical principles to provide the Fresnel equation and the Snell’s law within the X-ray regime.
 Finally, the student must be able to deduce the reflectivity of sharp as well as rough surfaces and layered systems.

 - Explain the properties of the main optical elements such as monochromator, refractive lens, multilayer and mirrors as well as to calculate the focal length of a refractive lens system.

 - Explain the spatial conformation of particles as based on small-angle scattering and the structure of simple crystals based on X-ray diffraction.
 Further explain the relationship between the reciprocal lattice, the Miller index and diffraction.
 The student must also be able to calculate the structure factors and the reflection from simple systems, including two-dimensional systems and to describe the effect of thermal fluctuations of diffraction.

 Explain the Ewald construction and powder diffraction